TimFehler/prometheus-slurm-exporter/README.md

 ```
 docker compose up [-d]
 ```
-Use the `-d` to detach from the running container.
+Use the flag `-d` to detach from the running container.

 ## Author